DCebola/Blockchain-Project-CSD2021/README.md

 ## Command line client

-To run the command line client use **java -cp target/demo-0.0.1-SNAPSHOT.jar -Dloader.main=com.clients.RestClient org.springframework.boot.loader.PropertiesLauncher <proxy port_to_connect>**
+To run the command line client use **java -cp target/client-0.0.1-SNAPSHOT.jar -Dloader.main=com.clients.RestClient org.springframework.boot.loader.PropertiesLauncher <proxy port_to_connect>**

+ ## Benchmark client

+(Note!
+Benchmark client is outdated and is not compatible with recent version of the system, due to changes necessary for the transactions with privacy.)

+To run the benchmark client use **java -cp target/client-0.0.1-SNAPSHOT.jar -Dloader.main=com.clients.BenchmarkClient org.springframework.boot.loader.PropertiesLauncher <proxy port_to_connect> <file with ops in resources folder> <key-alias> <key-pass> **

 Authors: